 With the planning phases complete, it’s time to implement dual-stacking.
-The main components here are utilizing all the IPAM information up to this point and follow the plan to a successful implementation.
-Of course no one can ever plan for everything, and there could be errors despite the most careful planning, or unforeseen circumstances can arise.
+The main components here are utilizing all the IPAM information up to this point and following the plan to a successful implementation.
+Of course, no one can ever plan for everything, and there could be errors despite the most careful planning, or unforeseen circumstances can arise.
 IPAM is ready to assist here as well by quickly configuring new IPv6 address segments, which should work automatically due to IPv6 DNS being part of the implementation.
-Otherwise this will need to be done manually.
+Otherwise, this will need to be done manually.
 After implementation, it is important to check network features to ensure they are working properly.
-Items such as security policies and other IPv4 specific dependant systems may need to be modified to address any connection or vulnerability issues.
+Items such as security policies and other IPv4 specific dependent systems may need to be modified to address any connection or vulnerability issues.

 Step 6 – Manage Your New Dual-Stacked Network

 All projects and deployments require maintenance, and this one is no different.
 Continuing to use IPAM to track and manage IPv6 addressing and networking will reduce the excessive time and effort required to manage the dual-stacked network, and the IPv6 network itself.
 By using some of the same tools used in the implementation process, it will also be useful for troubleshooting a multitude of problems from general connectivity to security and policy compliance issues.
 Integrating DNS and DHCP services with IPAM will also serve to provide even more information through the IPAM solution, furthering its importance and functionality for your organization.

 IPv6 is here.
 As of 2018, all five RIRs have run out of IPv4 addresses.
 Waiting to address IPv6 carries significant risk to the organization in lost communication and potential lost revenue and customers.
 It is only prudent to start planning now for the future.
 Luckily, it is not as difficult as it seems, and with careful planning IPv6 migration and implementation can be smooth and easy.